bbwieland/bbwieland.github.io/_posts/2025-03-02-reel-analytics.md

 to see these data, commit to a different school.

 If you’re a sports tech investor looking to invest, don’t.

+*Note: A previous version of this table contained incorrect values in the "Medium" accuracy range of the model evaluation table.
+This error has now been fixed, and the table values displayed are correct.

 [^1]: Source: I work in baseball.